Farmer using data insights to manage field of crops.

 2022

 Revision of the first IDA add-on begins.
 The next version is applicable to additional product categories and feature a streamlined checklist.
 By the end of the year, almost 100 flower and ornamental producers are sending data to the GLOBALG.A.P.
-IT systems.
+IT platform.

 FAQ